How many residents and interns are there in the program?

 How often will I be on call on the wards?

 We do not have an on-call system in the traditional sense.
-Instead, we have a system of Admitting and Rounding teams on the wards as described below.
+Instead, we have a system of Admitting and Rounding teams on the wards as described above.

 Are there ‘caps’ on the number of patients on the medicine wards?